Ypertex/blog/content/articles/2017-05-17-the-making-of-the-ypertex-logo.md

 ### Simplifying and Merging Symbols Into One

-By scribbling and playing around with these characters, I quickly discovered that the above building blocks could be arranged in a way to form the first and last character of the name ypertex.
+By scribbling and playing around with these characters, I quickly discovered that the above building blocks could be arranged in a way to form the first and last character of the name Ypertex.

 {{<figure src="/media/logo-design-02.png" caption="The symbolic characters derived from the name can be rearranged to overlap and form the first and last character of the name">}}